 - Like so may others, my professional work life is governed by the SF-86, or Standard Form 86.
 Without that, I can’t work in that part of industry that requires it.
 Unfortunately, due to the Office of Professional Management data breach in 2015, I had all of that sensitive and personal information spilled out on the web.
 I know this because I got my official letter in the mail telling me that.
 And I set up a warning system, and I’ve been getting emails telling me I had changes to my personal information as well as other alerts.
 Problem with that alert system is I knew about those alerts before they happened because it was something I and my wife did, and the only ones I get now are that my email address has wound up on some dark website or other, or now, that some person marked as a sexual predator has moved near me.
 I’m surprised at the number of sexual predator alerts I get; you’d think where I live is being overwhelmed.

 - A lot of what many consider cyber vulnerabilities I’ve taken steps to mitigate over the years.
+First and foremost, compartmentalize everything.
 I no longer have everything conveniently tied together on the Web.
 Even before Mat Honen’s epic hacking where he lost nearly everything, I’d know better to compartmentalize information as much as reasonably possible.
-For example, as I’ve gotten older and more paranoid I’ve tried to move away from older email accounts, that you can now find on Have I Been Pwned, keeping them as my “trash” accounts while opening new email accounts with distinctive logins and unique passwords that are used no more than once with critical accounts, especially accounts that require two-factor with an email account.
+For example, as I’ve gotten older and more paranoid I’ve tried to move away from older email accounts, that you can now find on Have I Been Pwned, keeping them as my “trash” accounts while opening new email accounts with distinctive logins and unique passwords that are used no more than once with critical accounts, especially accounts that require two-factor authentication using an email account.

-- Speaking of two-factor authentication, I no longer use text messages on my phone (or at least as much as possible) but use a dongle instead.
+- Speaking of two-factor authentication, I no longer use text messages on my phone (or at least as little as possible) but use a dongle instead.

 - All of this is pointless if there is a determined adversary going after you.
 I’m realistic enough to realize that it’s not a matter of if, but when, and to try to slow up the adversary and minimize damage as much as possible.
 And that includes not putting anything you consider critical on, or accessible by, the web.
 The web has become totally weaponized now, thanks in no small part to NSA hacking tools that’ve been leaked.
 My tax dollars at work.